 26 Sep 1981

-In 2017, at Australian Open, she claimed her 72nd title that made her the fifth on the Open Era list of most titles, after Martina Navratilova (167), Chris Evert (154), Steffi Graf (107) and Margaret Court (92).
-Serena was also a singles gold medalist at London 2012 Olympics, and doubles gold medalist at 2000 Sydney, 2008 Beijing and 2012 London, all with her sister Venus.
+In 2017, at Australian Open, she claimed the 72nd title that made her the fifth on the Open Era list of most titles, after Martina Navratilova (167), Chris Evert (154), Steffi Graf (107) and Margaret Court (92).
+Serena was also a singles gold medalist at London 2012 Olympics and doubles gold medalist at 2000 Sydney, 2008 Beijing, and 2012 London, all with her sister Venus.